dn3s/tumbltool/README.md

 `-d --dataURI`

-Format output as a base64-encoded data URI, meant for piping into a browser (or sending a link to clients I guess)
+Format output as a base64-encoded data URI, meant for piping into a browser (or sending a link to clients I guess).
+Example: `tumbltool preview --theme your_file_here -dataURI | xargs firefox`

 `-i --include: <FILES>`